4 Simple Ways to Protect Yourself as a Freelancer

 Once you have a few clients under your belt and decide that you’re serious about growing your business, it makes sense to form a business entity to protect yourself as a freelancer.

-Not only will it provide an extra layer of legal protection (by separating the business from you as an individual), but it can also offer distinct tax advantages.
+It will provide an extra layer of legal protection (by separating the business from you as an individual), and it can also offer distinct tax advantages.

 An LLC is usually the easiest and best option for freelancers.